isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/ado-dynamic-property-index.md

 - Supported OLE DB Properties of the Remoting Provider (in Englisch)

-## <a name="remarks"></a>Hinweise
+## <a name="remarks"></a>Bemerkungen

 Im Cross-Index verwendete Nummern:

 (1) Bei dieser Eigenschaft handelt es sich um ein boolesches Flag, das angibt, ob die benannte Schnittstelle verwendet werden soll.
 Sofern vorhanden, ist der entsprechende OLE DB-Eigenschaftenname aufgeführt.

-(2) die "Bookmarkable" ADO-Eigenschaft wird intern generiert für Abwärtskompatibilität Kompatibilität und der OLE DB-Eigenschaft DBPROP zugeordnet\_IROWSETLOCATE.
-Dies ist die gleiche Eigenschaft, die die ADO-Eigenschaft IRowsetLocate entspricht.
+(2) die "Bookmarkable"-ADO-Eigenschaft wird intern für Abwärtskompatibilität generiert und der OLE DB-Eigenschaft dbPROP\_IROWSETLOCATE zugeordnet.
+Diese Eigenschaft ist dieselbe wie die, die der ADO-Eigenschaft IRowsetLocate entspricht.

 (3) Der ADO-Eigenschaftenname Hidden Columns ist anders benannt als die Beschreibung des OLE DB-Eigenschaftennamens Hidden Columns Count.

-(4) Bei hierarchischen Datensatzgruppen wird die ADO-Eigenschaft Maximum Rows auf alle untergeordneten Datensatzgruppen angewendet.
-Je nach Reihenfolge, in der die Zeilen zurückgegeben werden, befinden sich in der Ergebnisgruppe für die einzelnen übergeordneten Gruppen alle, einige oder keine untergeordneten Gruppen oder verwaiste untergeordnete Gruppen.
-Daher muss die Kennung für die einzelnen untergeordneten Gruppen beim Umstrukturieren hierarchischer Datensatzgruppen eindeutig sein.
-Der Anbieter Microsoft Data Shaping Service for OLE DB (MSDATASHAPE) ermöglicht generell keine Unterscheidung zwischen Eigenschaften, die von der übergeordneten Gruppe vererbt werden können, und denjenigen, die nicht vererbt werden können.
+(4) For hierarchical recordsets, the "Maximum Rows" ADO property gets applied across all children.
+Depending on the order in which the rows are returned, you might have all, some or no children for each parent or orphaned children in the result set.
+Therefore, when reshaping hierarchical recordsets, the identifier for every child should be unique.
+In general, the [Microsoft Data Shaping Service for OLE DB (MSDATASHAPE)](microsoft-data-shaping-service-for-ole-db-ado-service-provider.md) provider does not allow for distinction between properties that can be inherited from the parent and those that cannot be inherited.

 (5) Nicht zutreffend.